lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 >transactionID, senderNonce, and recipNonce MUST be the values from the message previously received containing the ciphertext ct in KemCiphertextInfo

->len MUST be the value from KemCiphertextInfo
+>len MUST be the value from KemBMParameter

 >ct MUST be the ciphertext from KemCiphertextInfo

-* OKM is the output keying material of the KDF of length len and is called ssk in this document
+* OKM is the output keying material of the KDF used for MAC-based message protection of length len and is called ssk in this document

-Note: If the Decapsulate function outputs an error, any provided PKIFailureInfo SHALL contain the value badMessageCheck and the PKI management operation SHALL be terminated.

 There are different ways to request and provide the KEM ciphertext contained in a KemCiphertextInfo to Alice, see {{sect-e}}.
 The KemCiphertextInfo can be requested using a genm message of type id-it-KemCiphertextInfo where the value is absent and can be provided in the following genp message.
 Alternatively, the generalInfo field of the header of a PKIMessage can be used to request and provide a KemCiphertextInfo.

-If both the initiator and responder in a PKI management operation have KEM key pairs and certificates, this procedure can be applied by both sides independently, establishing and using different shared secret keys on either side.
+If both the initiator and responder in a PKI management operation have KEM key pairs, this procedure can be applied by both entities independently, establishing and using different shared secret keys on either side.

 #### Multiple Protection